MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/walkthrough-creating-a-simple-windows-runtime-component-and-calling-it-from-javascript.md

 ## Creating a simple Windows Runtime class

-This section creates a Universal Windows app built for Windows using JavaScript, and adds a Visual Basic or C# Windows Runtime Component project.
+This section creates a Universal Windows app built for Windows using JavaScript, and adds a Visual Basic or C# Windows Runtime component project.
 It shows how to define a managed Windows Runtime type, create an instance of the type from JavaScript, and call static and instance members.
 The visual display of the example app is deliberately dull to keep the focus on the component.
 Feel free to make it prettier.

 1. In Visual Studio, create a new JavaScript project: On the menu bar, choose **File, New, Project**.
 In the **Installed Templates** section of the **New Project** dialog box, choose **JavaScript**, and then choose **Windows**, and then **Universal**.
 (If Windows is not available, make sure you're using Windows 8 or later.)
 Choose the **Blank Application** template and enter SampleApp for the project name.
 2. Create the component project: In Solution Explorer, open the shortcut menu for the SampleApp solution and choose **Add**, and then choose **New Project** to add a new C# or Visual Basic project to the solution.
 In the **Installed Templates** section of the **Add New Project** dialog box, choose **Visual Basic** or **Visual C#**, and then choose **Windows**, and then **Universal**.
 Choose the **Windows Runtime Component** template and enter **SampleComponent** for the project name.